HEART ATTACK & STROKE - Symptoms & Response

 Higher altitude than normal for you

-I have read this claim dealing with a suspected heart attack: Without help, the person whose heart begins to beat improperly or erratically so he begins to feel faint, has only about 10 seconds left before losing consciousness.
+I have read this claim dealing with a suspected heart attack: Without help, the person whose heart begins to beat improperly or erratically, so that he begins to feel faint, has only about 10 seconds left before losing consciousness.
 However, these victims can help themselves by coughing repeatedly and very vigorously.
 A deep breath should be taken before each cough, and the cough must be deep and prolonged, as when producing sputum from deep inside the chest.
-A breath and a cough must be repeated about every two seconds without let up until help arrives, or until the heart is felt to be beating normally again.
+A breath and a cough must be repeated about every two seconds without let up until help arrives, or until you feel the critical danger is adequately reduced.
 Deep breaths get oxygen into the lungs and coughing movements squeeze the heart and keep the blood circulating.
 The squeezing pressure on the heart also helps it regain normal rhythm.
-I understand the American Heart Association does not recommend that the public use this method in a situation where there is no medical supervision.
+I understand the American Heart Association recommends that the public not use this method in a situation where there is no medical supervision.
 My personal opinion is that it is better to spend effort rather than meekly allow yourself to slip into unconsciousness, especially if you are caught alone with little hope of expeditiously reaching a medical facility.
 But you assuredly would not rely on that alone or take it as an adequate substitute for medical attention.

 Continuing STROKE